Skip to navigation Skip to content

 • has been receiving JSP, and their study has already started, update the Miscellaneous Update Details (NMIS) screen with:

-• Current Circumstances: as Full-time Student (FTS) or Full-time Student (plus EdEP) (FTE) whichever is appropriate, within claim
+• Current Circumstances: FTS - Full-time student or FTE - Full-time student (plus EdEP), whichever is appropriate, within the claim

-• Event Date: as the date the customer ceased to qualify for JSP.
-Go to Step 3
+• Event Date: the date the customer ceased to qualify for JSP

 If the NMIS screen cannot be coded for a JSP customer transferring to YA/Austudy who is also eligible for an EdEP, go to the One Off Payments (OOP) screen.
-Enter:
+Update:

-• an Effect Date: equal to the student start date, and
+• Effect Date: equal to the student start date, and

-• the Payment Type: as Education Entry Payment (EDP)
+• Payment Type: key EDP - Education Entry Payment

 3